-This page describe how to implement the Ogden hyperelastic behaviour.
+This page describes how to implement the Ogden hyperelastic behaviour.

 The whole implementation is available here: Ogden.mfront